OpCapita: History

 Real Deals reported on 19 March 2019 that OpCapita has agreed to sell German discount clothing retailer NKD Deutschland GmbH to buyout firm TDR Capital.
 NKD swung to a profit of 45 million euros ($51 million) in 2018 from a loss of 34 million euros at the time OpCapita invested five years earlier.
 Real Deals indicated that OpCapita achieved a return of more than 4x the capital it had invested, and it quoted Josh Spoerri, a managing director at OpCapita, as saying, "The turnaround we have achieved at NKD is emblematic of OpCapita's approach; taking a struggling consumer business and transforming it into a profitable, stable business with great prospects and that continues to delight its thousands of customers".

 On 25 March 2019, WWD reported that OpCapita Consumer Opportunities Fund II LP has agreed to acquire a majority stake in women's apparel retailer Maurices Inc., OpCapita's first investment in the US.
 The deal, which values Maurices at $300 million, allows seller Ascena Retail Group Inc. (ASNA) to retain an interest in the Duluth, Minn.-based value retailer and certain management members to invest alongside OpCapita.
 Ascena's other brands include Dressbarn, Ann Taylor, Loft, Lane Bryant, Catherines and Justice.
 For its part, OpCapita has prior experience with clothing retailers, including its sale of 1,800-store-strong European clothing company NKD Vertriebs GmbH to TDR Capital LLP.
 WWD quoted Chris McDermott, a managing director at OpCapita, as saying Maurice's "provides [OpCapita with] a strong platform from which to apply the operational improvement strategies we have successfully implemented to drive growth and improve profitability in other businesses."

 The Spanish press reported on 22 July 2021 that Excelsior Times, the holding company of Spanish entrepreneur José Elías, had acquired La Sirena from OpCapita following six years of OpCapita's ownership.
 During that time, EBITDA increased from €4 million to over €15 million.
 Elías was quoted as saying, "La Sirena is a great brand and an opportunity to contribute, together with the current management team, to promote and accelerate the strategic plan that began three years ago."

 In September 2022, Soul Foods Group announced it had received a structured investment from Centerbridge Partners, Metric Capital Partners and OpCapita LLP to support the Company's plans to double its number of restaurants from 400 to 800 sites over the next five years.
 Soul Foods operates KFC, Taco Bell, Burger King and Starbucks franchises in the UK and Canada.

+In February 2026, Private Equity International reported that OpCapita had notified its investors that Jackson would relocate to the US and hand over the monitoring of its portfolio to his long-time employees.
+It quoted Jackson as saying, “I am immensely proud of OpCapita’s track record over 20 years.”